 Though you’re not an astronaut returning from space, re-entering your home culture after being abroad can be shocking to the system.
 We’ll walk you through some of the things to expect, rehash your time abroad so that you can remember the highlights.
 We love to stay in touch so although it is farewell for now it is not goodbye.

-You can choose to live in a residence hall about a 20-minute bus ride to campus, or apartment-style housing within a 20-minute walk to campus.
+You’ll live in apartment-style housing within a 20-minute walk to campus.

 These townhouse style apartments are near campus (20 minute walk), and include shared bedrooms and shared facilities, including a kitchen, living room with TV, dining area, and laundry room.